tuxerator/burp/report/main.typ

 Or more percisely the coherence between shortest paths and distances between nodes and their spatial locations @Sankaranarayanan2005 @Sankaranarayanan2009.
 We know for a set of source nodes $A$ and destination nodes $B$ they might share the same shortest paths if $A$ and $B$ are sufficiently far apart and the nodes contained in $A$ and $B$ are close together.
 This enables determining if a POI is in-path with respect to this group of nodes opposed to single pairs of nodes.

+The focus here is maximising the throughput where one can answer millions of in-path queries a second using a single machine.

+This approach though is not able to find multiple POIs one might want to visit without exceeding the detour bound.
+It is expected that the user only wants to visit one of the presented POIs.
+Such examples include coffee shops, restaurants, gas stations, vaccination clinics, etc.

 === In-Path Property